susyjam/3.5-Months-of-Bertelsmann-Scholarship-Data-Track/README.md

 ## Day 86 - D79 #60daysofudacity : Friday, February  26, 2021

- 1. Today I stared with the review of Lesson 3: Linear Regression (3.5-3.8)
+ 1. Today I continued with the review of Lesson 3: Linear Regression (3.5-3.8)
  2. The song of the day is https://youtu.be/k4V3Mo61fJM I love this song
  3. My quote of the day: Start Now
  4. Today I had a 6th meeting with the guys from the higher education diploma